-Introducing the Participants: from dance to calligraphy
+Introducing the Participants:

-Caroline Collinge is a designer maker who comes from a costume and performance background.
+Caroline Collinge is a designer-maker who comes from a costume and performance background.
 She has a long interest in Japanese crafts of origami, and in the way in which fabrics move when worn on the body.
-She is intending to create garments informed by close analysis of the katagami in MoDA’s collection.
+As part of this project, Caroline developed a costume to be worn for a filmed dance performance, entitled Waves.

 Mamiko Markham was born in Kyoto and grew up making katagami from a young age.
 She has a deep knowledge of the symbolism of the motifs used in katagami design and in the techniques used to make them.

 Mamiko’s work for this project included analysis of the katagami using an infrared camera.
 This revealed marks such as stamps and signatures which are not visible to the naked eye, enabling Mamiko to accurately determine the dates, geographical origins and makers of each specific stencil.

 Dr Alice Humphrey’s interest in katagami stencils is from a rather different angle.
 Her PhD at Leeds University looked at the analysis of spirals in decorative designs.
 Her interest in this project was in using mathematical modelling to determine how the effects of light and shade are created in the stencils using only varying thicknesses of line.
 Alice developed an online tool for manipulating designs using this method.